RoyalIcing/renderToPipeableStreamPlayground/readme.md

 Read the [`renderToPipeableStream()` documentation](https://reactjs.org/docs/react-dom-server.html#rendertopipeablestream)

-I made this so I could improve the documentation [(see PR)](https://github.com/reactjs/reactjs.org/pull/4623)
+I made this so I could understand how it works enough to improve the documentation [(see PR)](https://github.com/reactjs/reactjs.org/pull/4623)

 ---